Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 #### Nearby Static Obstacles

 If checked, the agent will show all the nearby static obstacles (walls) it is trying to avoid.

+## Script Properties

+#### GoalPosition

+Set the goal position for this agent.
+If pathfinding is enabled a path will be found to this position.

+#### GoalRadius

+Set the radius of the goal position.
+The agent will aim to arrive somewhere within the goal radius.

+#### GoalVelocity

+Set the velocity of the goal position.
+The agent will aim to match this velocity when it is within the radius.